agilepro/epiconsciousness/docs/Ethics/Morality/what-is-good.md

 _What about two people who do the exact same thing?
 For example "lighting a fire."
 One person does it in a fireplace to heat the room full of freezing people.
 The other person does it on a crowded airplane while it is flying._  Those are different acts, because they occur in different contexts.
 The next section is about how the result of an act depends on the context, and the same physical movement might have completely different outcomes.

 ## Actions in Context

-The action is not simply a movement of an agent, but it is that movement in the context of where they are, and quite possibly all the other people involved.
+The action is not simply a movement of an agent, but it is that movement in the context of where they are, and all other people involved.
 The exact same movement might have completely different results.
 Breaking glass is normally a bad thing to do, but if there is a fire then breaking the glass to get to a fire alarm is considered a good thing.

 For example, yelling "Fire" in a crowded theater when there is no fire is a well known bad thing to do, because people are likely to get hurt in the rush to get outside.
 But obviously if not in a theater, and if there is a fire, then it would probably be a good thing letting others know about the danger.
 We need to consider the specifics around a particular act, and the context it was performed in, and then consider the specific outcome, to decide if the act was good or bad.

 Consider the act of "slicing meat".
 Is that good or bad?
-Well it depends.
+It depends.

 * If done by a cook, preparing a meal, it is probably a good thing.
 * If done by a thug slicing an innocent bystander, it is probably a bad thing.